Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added mixin `make-spinner-donut-alt-color` to allow for custom `spinner` styles.
 No optimizations are applied to this mixin, due to the fact that overwriting the background might cause trouble with the foreground etc.
 - Optimized and softcoded most of the `spinner` module's stuff.
 - Tested `tab` system for a while, tried out a lot of things, hardcoded demo.
+- Fixed a variable naming discrepancy with `$tab-container-name`/`$tabs-container-name`.
+- Softcoded `tab` module with variables.
+Optimized.
+- Added responsiveness to `tab` module.
+- Tested `tab` module thoroughly on both Firefox and Chrome (PC), will test further on phone.